earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-03-landsat-cloud-masks.md

-This next section shows you how to create a mask using the earthpy mask helper function `_create_mask` to create a binary cloud mask layer.
+This next section shows you how to create a mask using the xarray function `isin()` to create a binary cloud mask layer.
 In this mask all pixels that you wish to remove from your analysis or mask will be set to `1`.
 All other pixels which represent pixels you want to use in your analysis will be set to `0`.

-### NOTE:
-This step can be done by changing the inputs into the main `mask_pixels` function.
-We include it here so you can see what is going on in the function.
-See lower down in the lesson for this call.

-Additionally, `_create_mask` only takes numpy arrays, not xarray DataArrays.
-To get the numpy array from the DataArray, make sure to add `.values` after you DataArray variable name.

 {:.input}
 ```python